Building the future together – Highlights from MIPS Americas 2017

 “Now is not the time for business as usual”

-The overall message, “Now is not the time for business as usual”, was shared by Tim Palmquist, Vice President, Americas, who has complemented by Lars Thinggard, Milestone CEO, present via virtual reality video.
+The overall message, “Now is not the time for business as usual”, was shared by Tim Palmquist, Vice President, Americas, who was complemented by Lars Thinggaard, Milestone CEO, present via virtual reality video.
 Their joint message was that to make the most of the opportunities that are out there, we must move away from business as usual and find new ways of working and innovating together.

 The themes of co-created value and a platform approach were present in many of the presentations on the main stage.
 Milestone Chief Marketing and Sales Officer, Kenneth Hune Petersen, drew lessons from the mobile industry’s dramatic shift in power from the product-centric players who dominated the marketplace in the late 1990s and early 2000s, to the platform-based players who own the bulk of the market share today.
 The lesson is clear: “With the platform, we can move up to a different league in terms of business opportunities, and we can move beyond security,” Kenneth stated.